google/docsy-example/content/en/guide/2. Connect SDDC/VPN/_index.md

   How to configure VPN for VMware Cloud on AWS
 ---

-There are two ways to connect your VPN
+## There are two ways to connect your VPN:
-- Policy Based

-- Route Based

-## See the following guides: